nimeshkumar11/Implementation-of-PI-Square-Algorithm-in-Linux-kernel/README.md

 ## Assignment: #FP5

 ### Overview
-PI2 or PISquare [1] is a simplified implementation of PIE algorithm [2].
+PI2 or PISquare [1] is a simplified implementation of PIE AQM [2].
 It is expected to perform similar to PIE (or sometimes better).
 This repository contains an implementation of PI2 in the Linux kernel.

-### Steps to build the modified kernel with MADPIE algorithm
+### Steps to build the modified kernel with PISquare AQM

   1. Download or clone this repository on your local machine